pyca/pyopenssl/doc/api/ssl.rst

 .. py:method:: Context.set_default_verify_paths()

     Specify that the platform provided CA certificates are to be used for verification purposes.
-This method may not work properly on OS X.
+This method has some caveats related to the binary wheels that cryptography (pyOpenSSL's primary dependency ships:

+    * macOS will only load certificates using this method if the user has the ``openssl@1.1`` Homebrew formula installed in the default location.
+    * Windows will not work.
+    * manylinux1 cryptography wheels will work in pyOpenSSL 17.1.0 and above.

 .. py:method:: Context.load_tmp_dh(dhfile)